-Groups will be determined by who signs up for which time slots (maximum of 3 people per time slot), which may or may not coincide with your usual workgroups.
-Available times (with a few exceptions when I have conflicts) will be 9-11am, 12-2pm, or 3-5pm every weekday from Dec 9 to Dec 22.
-I can probably also do Saturday afternoons if needed.
+Groups are determined by who signs up for which time slots (maximum of 3 people per time slot), which may or may not coincide with your usual workgroups.
+I already circulated via email the link to the online signup spreadsheet.
 We will meet either in my office (DRL 1W15) or in a nearby DRL classroom.

 Solutions for most of these problems, with some details edited, are among the collection of old exams and solutions at positron.hep.upenn.edu/p8/files/oldexams.
 But do try each problem yourself before looking to see how I solved it!
+Really the best way to check your work while practicing is to solve the problems independently and then to compare notes with 2 or 3 classmates to compare methods and results.

 Problem 1.
 You have been hired to check the technical correctness of an upcoming made-for-TV murder mystery.
 The mystery takes place in the International Space Station.
 In one scene, an astronaut's safety line is sabotaged while she is on a space walk, so she is no longer connected to the space station.
 She checks and finds that her thruster pack has also been damaged and no longer works.
 She is 100 meters from the station and moving with it.
 That is, she is not moving with respect to the station.
 There she is drifting in space with only a few minutes of air remaining.
 To get back to the shuttle, she decides to unstrap her 10.0 kg tool kit and throw it away with all her strength, so that the toolkit has a speed of 10.0 m/s.
 According to the script, she makes it back to the shuttle before running out of air.
-Her mass, including space suit (but without the tool kit) is 100.0 kg. (a) In what direction should the astronaut throw her tool kit? (b) After the astronaut throws away her tool kit, what is her velocity (with respect to the space station)? (c) How long does it take her to reach the space station?
+Her mass, including space suit (but without the tool kit) is 100.0 kg. (a) In what direction should the astronaut throw her tool kit? (b) After the astronaut throws away her tool kit, what is her velocity (with respect to the space station)? station)? (c) How long does it take her to reach the space station?
 What do you conclude about whether the murder-mystery script (story) is plausible?

 Problem 2.
 A woman applies a constant force to pull a 10.0 kg box across a floor.
-The force is large enough to cause the box to accelerate horizontally forward (toward the woman) at $1.00 \mathrm{m/s^2}$ .
-The woman applies this force by pulling on a rope that makes an angle of 36.9° above the horizontal, and for the box-floor interface, the coefficient of kinetic friction is $\mu_k = 0.200$ . (a) Draw a Mazur-style free-body diagram (FBD, not EFBD) for the box.
+The force is large enough to cause the box to accelerate horizontally forward (toward the woman) at $1.00 \mathrm{m/s^2}$.
+The woman applies this force by pulling on a rope that makes an angle of 36.9° above the horizontal, and for the box-floor interface, the coefficient of kinetic friction is $\mu_k = 0.200$. (a) Draw a Mazur-style free-body diagram (FBD, not EFBD) for the box.
 Show all forces acting on the box and separately indicate the acceleration of the box. (b) Find the tension in the rope. (c) Label your FBD with numerical values for all of the forces that you indicated on your diagram. (d) How far does the box travel in 2.0 seconds?